mynk-tmr/notes/DSA/3-Arrays-Hashmaps.md

     this.cap = cap;
   }

- //every time itm is already there, +1 its freq
+ //each time item is already present, +1 its freq
- //So, remove it from set at fqgroup[freq-1] and add to fqgroup[freq]
+ //Remove it from set at fqgroup[freq-1] and add to fqgroup[freq]

   #adjustFqGroup(key, itm) {
     const hash = this.fqGroup;